User-green/OP5P-fan-fix/README.md

-# Orange Pi 5 Plus fan pwm control fix
+# Orange Pi 5 Plus fan PWM direct control fix

 ## What is this?
 This repo contains overlay for Orange Pi 5 Plus (vendor image, armbian) that allows to disable vendor fan driver and assume direct control over PWM chip 0, that is responsible .